FMInference/FlexiGen/README.md

 # Motivation: Throughput-Oriented Systems
 This project focuses on throughput-oriented large language model (LLM) generative inference when limited GPU memory is available.
-LLMs are getting used in new tasks where many inputs can be batched together, such as benchmarking, information extraction, data wrangling, and form processing.
-These tasks are common in machine learning and hold significant importance, but foundational models have not had a massive impact on them.
+LLMs are getting used in new tasks where many inputs can be batched together, such as benchmarking, information extraction, data wrangling, and form processing, but foundational models have not had a massive impact on them mainly due to limitations on computational resources and privacy concerns.
-We suspect this is because not enough effort has been put into these throughput-oriented scenarios for foundational models, and we want to initiate this study.
-In the real world, data from such tasks can be sensitive and confidential, such as data from hospitals, banks, and funds.
-As computation infrastructures in such organizations are often outdated, abundant GPU resources are scarce.
+For example, in the real world, data from such tasks can be sensitive and confidential, such as data from hospitals, banks, and funds.
+As computation infrastructures in such organizations are often outdated, expensive GPU resources are scarce.
-Combining all those concerns, we want to initiate this study of high-throughput LLM inference with limited resources.
+The above motivates us to initiate this study of high-throughput LLM inference with limited resources.
 Another reason for targeting high throughput is that we can significantly increase throughput by trading off latency, especially in memory-limited cases, and the tasks we mentioned above are usually not latency sensitive.

 The goal of this project is to create a high-throughput system to enable new and exciting applications of foundational models in these tasks on low-cost hardware, such as a single commodity GPU, instead of expensive systems.